3 days itinerary in Phuket

 Raya Island (Racha Island)

 Raya Island is another popular choice to spend a day on a small tropical island.
-This is where many dive clubs might take you for your first discovery diving experience, as the water is excellent for both scuba diving and snorkelling.
-There are mainly 2 beaches and 2 nice hotels on this tiny island in case you wish to stay longer.
+This is where many dive clubs might take you for your first discovery diving experience, as the water is excellent for scuba diving and snorkelling.
+There are mainly two beaches and two nice hotels on this tiny island if you wish to stay longer.

-The best way to end the last day is to treat yourself to a nice sunset dinner, and it doesn’t have to be expensive.
-Our page contains a list of restaurants around the island to enjoy that special moment, with different budget options.
+The best way to end the last day is to treat yourself to a lovely sunset dinner, and it doesn’t have to be expensive.
+Our page contains a list of restaurants around the island to enjoy that particular moment, with different budget options.

-And what would be a 3 days holiday in Phuket without at least one visit to the notorious Bangla Walking Street in Patong?
-Bangla offers all kinds of entertainment, bars street performances, shopping beer bars, dancing ladies and of course the infamous go-go bars.
-Just walking up and down the street is an experience in itself: it’s bright, colourful and rather spectacular.
+And what would be a three days holiday in Phuket without at least one visit to the notorious Bangla Walking Street in Patong?
+Bangla offers all kinds of entertainment, bars, street performances, shopping beer bars, dancing ladies and, of course, the infamous go-go bars.
+Walking up and down the street is an experience in itself: it’s bright, colourful and rather spectacular.

-If you really want to make the best of your last day, you can consider visiting a go-go bar (go-go bars in Phuket are more low key than their counterparts in Bangkok or Pattaya), and end the day in a couple of night clubs.
+If you want to make the best of your last day, you can consider visiting a go-go bar (go-go bars in Phuket are more low-key than their counterparts in Bangkok or Pattaya), and end the day in a couple of nightclubs.

 DAY 3: North Phuket and Phuket Town

-What makes Phuket so attractive it the vast amount of things to see and do.
-Not many places in the world are blessed with such an array of attractions.
+What makes Phuket so attractive is the vast amount of things to see and do.
+Not many places are blessed with such an array of attractions.
 You can explore the northern beaches of Phuket in the morning and visit Phuket Town in the afternoon, or do the opposite.
 Just remember that the sea is a lot bluer in the morning for your photos.

 Surin is a beach with a history.
-It was once lined with restaurants, bars and beach clubs, all the way from north to south and as you can see on the photo above, Surin is quite a long stretch.
-One day they were all demolished for not having a permit, and in a month, Surin was back to its natural beauty.
-You still can eat street food or enjoy the only restaurant remaining.
+It was once lined with restaurants, bars and beach clubs, all the way from north to south, and as you can see in the photo above, Surin is quite a long stretch.
+One day they were all demolished for not having a permit, and in a month, Surin was back to its natural beauty in a month.
+You can still eat street food or enjoy the only restaurant remaining.

 Laem Singh is another beach with a similar story, same same but different.
 Laem Singh has always been a much-loved creek with soft sand and fringed with coconut trees.
-It really looks like a movie scene for a tropical paradise.
+It looks like a movie scene for a tropical paradise.
 For decades, the place was busy with restaurants and covered with beach chairs.
 One day, the owner of the land surrounding the beach decided not to allow anyone to cross it anymore.
-While private beaches don’t exist in Thailand, owning the property around makes it impossible to access.
-Fortunately, there are now 2 ways to go Laem Singh, and since very few people know about it, the beach is mostly deserted.
+While private beaches don’t exist in Thailand, owning the property around them makes them impossible to access.
+Fortunately, there are now two ways to go to Laem Singh, and since very few people know about it, the beach is mostly deserted.

 Banana Beach is not very well-known because it is quite out of the way.
-You have to make an effort to find it then walk down a slope to reach it, but it is really rewarding.
-Just keep in mind that such small remote beaches are mostly good to visit during high season, which is roughly from November to May.
-During low season the place may look rather neglected.
+You have to make an effort to find it and then walk down a slope to reach it, but it is rewarding.
+Remember that such small remote beaches are best during the high season, roughly from November to May.
+During the low season, the place may look somewhat neglected.

-Just a little further is the large and lovely Naithon Beach and its small seaside resort village.
-Because Naithon is also away from the main road and has managed to keep a low key atmosphere that makes it special.
+The large and lovely Naithon Beach and its small seaside resort village are just a little further because Naithon is also away from the main road and has managed to keep a low-key atmosphere that makes it unique.

-As you drive further north you will reach Mai Khao Beach and its controversial but irresistible attraction: plane landing selfies.
-In theory, standing in the path of landing planes is not authorized, but the temptation is obviously too strong and each day, dozen of travellers come to spend a couple of hours waiting for the next plane to land, and the next.
-Planes in final approach fly very low over the beach and the tropical background makes this place a selfie magnet.
+As you drive further north, you will reach Mai Khao Beach and its controversial but irresistible attraction: plane landing selfies.
+In theory, standing in the path of landing planes is not authorised, but the temptation is too strong, and each day, a dozen travellers spend a couple of hours waiting for the next plane to land and the next.
+Planes in the final approach fly very low over the beach, and the tropical background makes this place a selfie magnet.

 Chillva market, at the entrance of Phuket Town, is an authentic night market to explore if you happen to be around on Wednesday, Thursday, Friday or Saturday.
-This is your chance to take photos, do some souvenir shopping and discover a lot of local food to experience, including those famous fried insects you probably heard about.
+This is your chance to take photos, do some souvenir shopping and discover many local food to experience, including those famous fried insects you probably heard about.

-If you prefer to end the day on a more easy-going note, the Phuket Simon Cabaret is a large stage performance running for 2 decades in Patong Beach.
-The show is colourful and entertaining, but the main catch is the fact that all the pretty female dancers are actually men!
+The Phuket Simon Cabaret is a large stage performance running for two decades in Patong Beach if you prefer to end the day on a more easy-going note.
+The show is colourful and entertaining, but the main catch is that all the pretty female dancers are men!